Opportunities for observation - Protecting the Integrity of Elections

 Oregon has a proud tradition of open, accessible and fair elections.
 Voter fraud is rare but taken seriously.
 If you believe someone has violated Oregon elections law, contact the State Elections Division.
 Every complaint will be investigated, and violations will be prosecuted to the fullest extent of the law.

 Oregon supports unparalleled transparency.
 Observers play an important role in the elections process and provide an objective review of the vote counting process.
-The public is welcome to observe but must wear masks while in the building.
-Due to physical distancing requirements we will be limiting the number of people that can observe in certain areas.
-If we have more requests for observation than we have space for observers we will ask observers to rotate through certain areas of the building.
+The public is welcome to observe either through their local party or on their own.
+Due to room space requirements, observers may need to rotate through observation areas of the building.
 If you have more questions about election observation, please contact us.
-To volunteer as an election observer, please contact your local political party.
+To volunteer as an election observer with your local party, please contact your local political party.
 If you wish to observe on your own, you can visit the Elections office anytime during open hours.